Minimalism: Decluttering to Reduce Fire Hazards

 As you create a minimalist living space, prioritize fire safety measures.
 Install smoke detectors in strategic locations throughout your home and regularly test and maintain them.

 Keep fire extinguishers readily accessible and ensure everyone in your household knows how to use them effectively.
-Additionally, develop a fire escape plan and practice it regularly with your family to ensure a swift and safe evacuation in case of an emergency.
+Additionally, develop a fire escape plan and practice it regularly with your family to ensure a swift, safe evacuation in an emergency.

 4. Creating a Minimalist Living Space